jhpyle/docassemble/_docs/packages.md

 # Creating your own packages

-## On-line

 You can create your own **docassemble** package on-line using the [Packages area] of the [Playground].
 This allows you to download a package as a ZIP file that contains resources from various "folders" in the [Playground].

-## Off-line

-To create your own **docassemble** package off-line, start by downloading a **docassemble** package template from your **docassemble** server.

-1. On the menu in the upper right hand corner, select Package Management.
-2. Click "Create a package."
-3. Enter a name for the package, such as `baseball` and click "Get template."
-4. Save the resulting .zip file to your computer.

-Then you will have a ZIP file called `docassemble-baseball.zip`, which contains a directory `docassemble-baseball`.
-You can extract this directory to a convenient location on your computer, so that you can make changes to the files and/or add files of your own.

 # Dependencies